 Learn to eat when you are hungry

-One of the most powerful benefits of Intermittent Fasting its ability to get you to recognise different hunger triggers, and make informed decisions about whether or not they warrant eating.
+One of the most powerful benefits of Intermittent Fasting is its ability to get you to recognise different hunger triggers and make informed decisions about whether or not they warrant eating.

-‘Perceived’ hunger can be brought on by many queues: emotion, boredom, routine, habit, environment.
+‘Perceived’ hunger can be brought on by many queues: emotion, boredom, routine, habit, and environment.

 None of these necessarily mean you should eat.

-Real hunger is something that occurs every 16-24 hours, not every 3 hours.
+Real hunger occurs every 16-24 hours, not every 3 hours.

-Understanding that having an empty stomach is normal, and you can function optimally without the need to constantly digest food is empowering.
+Understanding that having an empty stomach is normal and you can function optimally without the need to digest food is empowering constantly.

 Does fat burning mean fat loss?